 Animal shelters are filled beyond capacity with homeless animals.
 Many of these are former “pets” who were easily acquired but, for one reason or another, didn’t fit into someone’s lifestyle.
 Whether they are dogs, cats, rabbits, gerbils, chicks, ducks, or goldfish, some people regard them as expendable.
 Unwanted animals are often passed from home to irresponsible home as the novelty of having an animal wears thin at each successive place.
 Many people experience little or no guilt when turning an animal over to an overburdened humane society or animal-control agency that is likely filled to capacity with other abandoned animals.
 Many animals are simply abandoned on the road or in the yard when the family moves away.
-Dogs who were dumped at Badlands National Park were trapped in steel-jaw leghold traps set by park rangers; most had to be euthanized, and the lone survivor’s leg had to be amputated.(1)
+“Hordes of dogs,” were reported in a forest near DeSoto, Iowa, where locals said unwanted animals are routinely dumped.
+Dogs who were rescued were covered in ticks, open wounds and showed signs of neglect.1 In Massachusetts, abandoning animals is considered a crime and punishable by thousands of dollars in fines and years in jail.2

 What You Can Do

 Don’t ever give an animal as a gift!
 If you have discussed the idea with the prospective recipients and know that they have the time, willingness, ability, and resources to properly care for an animal and make that serious commitment, consider offering them a gift certificate from the local animal shelter.